For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 What to Do After the Death is Registered

 The next step is to arrange the funeral.
 Your loved one’s Will may give you an idea about what they wanted for their funeral, or you may have already had a conversation about this before they passed away.
-You can talk to a funeral director about what they wanted and get the funeral in place soon after that.
+You should talk to a funeral director about what they wanted and get the funeral in place soon after that.
+If you need help to arrange the funeral see how Co-op Funeralcare can help you.

 You’ll also need to start thinking about the Will and sorting out your loved one’s affairs.
 To help you with this process our Probate Advisory team offers free initial advice and guidance, and Co-op Legal Services can take all the stress and pressure away from you at this difficult time.